badanesc/health-assignment/README.md

 - Ensure proper contrast between text and background;

 In a real word scenario, the app design and interaction should be designed with a11y in mind.
 Some examples can include:
-- extensive form validation, that guides the user through validation and error handling;
+- extensive form validation, that guides the user through completion and error handling;
 - graceful progress/loading and error states, with options to retry;
-- UI and animation hints to guide the user through the main app flow and provide feedback on actions;
+- UI/UX and Animation, to guide the user through the main app flow and provide feedback on actions;

 ### Project Structure
 ```